 Access to Energy Resources on Federal Lands

 Vast energy resources exist in the America's federally-owned lands.
 Governing federal agencies often restrict or deny access to industry to explore for and produce these resources.
 Where access is permitted, excessive federal regulation and restrictions often render much of this resource uneconomical to produce.
-The effect is to deny the great potential benefit of significant new energy supplies to the American economy.
+The effect is to deny the great potential benefit of significant new energy supplies to the American economy along with royalty revenues to Federal and state governments.

 Because of the rapid growth of shale energy operations and supporting infrastructure development, essential skilled workers are in short supply in many critical trades and in most energy operating regions.
 New and enhanced Federal, state and private educational support policies, programs and resources are needed to address existing and future energy infrastructure workforce readiness.